 On the day of the mistake, I tried to calm myself down.
 I remember hearing Katia Adams saying the words, “God is Kind.” in the message, What the Enemy doesn’t want to you know.
 This message ended with, “Surely Goodness and Mercy will follow me all of my days.”
 The word follow here is radaph in Hebrew and it means to pursue, to run after, to chase.
 I went to my bible app to listen to the whole chapter. & if you have the bible app after you hit play you know that it just keeps going and going until you stop it.
 It went on to the next chapter where I heard the words, ‘The earth is the Lord ’s, and all its fullness, The world and those who dwell therein.’
 Psalms 24:1 it showed me that God never under a situation but always above the situation it.
 This chapter talked all about God’s glory.
 After this was Psalms 25 came on and spoke about deliverance.
 ‘The troubles of my heart are enlarged: O bring thou me out of my distresses. ‘ Psalms 25:17.

-Later on in the day, I listened to Living An Impossible life.
+Later on in the day, I listened to Living An Impossible life on Frequentsee.
 Towards the end of this message Katia Adams talks about miracles.
 She points out that Jesus didn’t perform miracles to show off his power but rather to show his love and compassion.
 If you read the Gospels or even just the Bible in general, you will see God moved because of his compassion.
 Examples: When Hannah cries out because she is barren (1Samuel 1.)
 When the Isrealites cry out while in bondage (Exodus 2 and 3.)
 When the disciples cry out when they are in the storm (Mark 4:35-41.)
 When the blind man cries out to Jesus Luke 18:35-43.)
 We see God moves in these situations.

 Next time, when you’re in between a rock and a hard place just remember these words.
 God is kind.
 You are seated in heavenly places with Chirst Jesus.
 You are not looking at your problems through the eyes of the world but through the eyes of your father.
-Align yourself with his words and his thoughts and you will see and understand, hopelessness is not the end of the story.
+Align yourself with his words and his thoughts and you will see and understand, that hopelessness is not the end of the story.
 There is a hope that does not disappoint. & Mostly importantly, you have a father in heaven who deeply cares for you, you are NOT alone.

 ‘Weeping may endure for a night, but joy cometh in the morning.’Psalms 30:5b